 Alternative route planners for delivery businesses

-- Optimoroute: We recommend Optimoroute below for field service techs, but it also does delivery route planning.
+Optimoroute: We recommend Optimoroute for field service techs (see below), but it also does delivery route planning.
 Routific has better route optimization, though.

-4. Best for mobile app for solo delivery drivers: Circuit
+3. Best mobile app for solo delivery drivers: Spoke Route Planner

-Circuit is a route optimization app that can streamline your day as a trucker or delivery driver.
-Just enter your stops — you can even scan in a printed manifest — and Circuit will generate the best route.
+Spoke is a route optimization app that can streamline your day as a trucker or delivery driver.
+Just enter your stops — you can even scan in a printed manifest — and Spoke Route Planner will generate the best route.
 When you’re ready to hit the road, the app will send driving directions right to your favorite navigation app.

-With Circuit, you can even add breaks to your routes to ensure your ETAs are always accurate.
+With Spoke, you can even add breaks to your routes to ensure your ETAs are always accurate.
 You can:

 If you’re using an Android device, you can also upload your stops via spreadsheet.